Prolonged and Painful Menstruation

 Menstrual pain is a problem that many women face on a monthly basis.
 But there are a number of natural treatment methods that can relieve symptoms and even prevent them from occurring.
 Let's find out who these are along with the specific mode of use.

-Remove the products with sugar and processed sugar and replace them with small amounts of honey or agave or even stevie as a sweetener.
+Remove the products with sugar and processed sugar and replace them with small amounts of honey or agave.
 In addition, it is advisable to exclude dairy products as it causes congestion in the body, eliminating them correlated with a reduction in the intensity of menstrual cramps (if you still opt for their consumption, buy organic products to avoid artificially added hormones).

 Reduce the intake of red meat and egg yolk 2-3 times a week because they are rich in arachidonic acid (an essential fatty acid with many roles in the body's biochemistry, part of the Omega 6 group) considered to increase cellular inflammation in the case of some people (if you are allergic to this acid, remove them from food).